Skip to content

 1. Start your jibe with good speed and a crosswind.

-2. Switch your feet after giving a small push on the back foot to raise the board upwards and thus lighten your load.
+2. Switch your feet after giving a small push on your back foot to lift the board upwards and thus lighten your pressure.

-3. Initiate the turn by pressing on your heels and gradually raising the wing above your head , until you are almost horizontal.
+3. Initiate the turn by pressing on your heels and gradually raising the wing above your head, until it is almost horizontal.

-4. Change the wing to the other side by switching hands.
+4. Change the wing side by swapping hands.

-5. Re-engage the speed at the end of the curve.
+5. Relaunch speed at the end of the turn.

 How to train

-• To practice foot switching : on one tack, practice switching your feet without jibing, and sail in that position.
-(Don't forget to bring your board up before initiating the switch.)
+• To practice the switch: on one tack, practice switching your feet without jibing, and sail in that position.
+(Don't forget to raise your board upwards before initiating your switch)

-• To work on your turn trajectory : initially, you can initiate the first part of the turn, then return to the traverse and repeat several times without switching your weight.
-Practice making 'S' turns on the water, focusing on changing the wing's direction.
+• To practice your turn trajectory: initially, you can initiate the first part of the turn, then return to the crosswind trajectory and repeat several times without swapping your feet.
+Practice making 'S' shapes on the water, focusing on changing the wing's side.

-• To work on wing rotation : without switching your weight, practice making 'S' movements on the water, focusing on the positioning of the wing.
+• To practice wing rotation: without swapping your feet, practice making 'S' shapes on the water, focusing on the wing's positioning.

 Advanced tips/pro tips: